The Paviors' Charity

 • Committee discretion - Funding decisions influenced by member interests and strategic priorities

-• Youth and social mobility - Projects supporting disadvantaged young people entering construction are particularly favored
+• Youth and social mobility - Projects supporting disadvantaged young people entering construction are particularly favoured

-• Data-driven approach - Organizations demonstrating measurable impact and social ROI have advantage
+• Data-driven approach - Organisations demonstrating measurable impact have an advantage

 Similar Funders